robertfoss/memcpy.io/content/2020-04-07_git_log_speedup.md

 This is a speed up of ~18x, compared to the older versions.

-The way this works is that [commit-graph](https://git-scm.com/docs/commit-graph) file stores the commit graph structure along with some extra metadata to speed up graph in the `.git/objects/info` directory.
+The way this works is that the [commit-graph](https://git-scm.com/docs/commit-graph) file stores the commit graph structure along with some extra metadata to speed up graph in the `.git/objects/info` directory.